R-905

 The maximum range is about 55 km.
-The range can be increased by using up to two R-905 as relay stations.
-A relay station consists of two R-905s, which are connected with an optical fiber cable.
+The total range can be increased by using up to two R-905 as relay stations.
+A relay station consists of two R-905s, which are interconnected with an optical fiber cable.

-Over an unencrypted service channel which is multiplexed to the utility and remote control, conversations can be communicated with the other operators of the BSG93s and the SEs.
+Over an unencrypted service channel which is multiplexed to the utility and remote control, conversations can be held with the other operators of the BSG93s and the SEs.